wsfreund/DotFiles/readme.md

 # DotFiles

 The default configurations are always conservative and disables many tools which can improve produtivity.
-On this package, many configurations that were found to be useful through these years are shared and enabled by default so that new comers can improve their learning curve to the command line.
+In this package, many configurations that were found to be useful through these years are shared and enabled by default so that new comers can improve their learning curve to the command line.
 Everyone is invited to help in this task so that users can make the most of the dark terminal (yes, b/c dark terminals rulez!) world.

-Mainly, three major command line commands will be changed: the shell interpreter itself will be set to the Z shell, whereas most of the systems use bash as default shell; the command line editor 'vim' will be installed with lua support and many plugins will be enabled by default; and add some better
+Mainly, three major command line behaviors will be changed: the shell interpreter itself will be set to the Z shell, whereas most of the systems use bash as default shell; the command line editor 'vim' will be installed with lua support and many plugins will be enabled by default; and add some better